jack-c-tang/advent-of-code-2021/README.md

 # advent-of-code-2021

-Advent of Code by Groovy
+Advent of Code with Groovy

+...by a lazy person who resists to read inputs from files